Peeragogy/Peeragogy.github.io/collab-ex.md

 **Session 1**: *Participants getting to know each other*.
-After freewriting to clarify thoughts and hopes, followed by a quick check-in, participants take 5 minutes each to tell the story of how they came to be a person who would be interested to participate in a Collaborative Exploration on the scenario.
+After freewriting to clarify thoughts and hopes, followed by a quick check-in, participants take 5 minutes each to tell the story of how they came to be a person who would be interested in participating in a Collaborative Exploration on the scenario.
 Other participants note connections with the speaker and possible ways to extend their interests, sharing these using an online form.

-*Between-session work*: Spend at least 90 minutes on inquiries related to the case, posting about this to google+ community for the CE, and reviewing the posts of others.
+*Between-session work*: Spend at least 90 minutes on inquiries related to the case, posting about this to Google+ community for the CE, and reviewing the posts of others.

 **Session 2**: *Clarify thinking and inquiries*.
 Freewriting on one’s